blcxtranslations/blcx/_translated/chapter-0026.md

 The higher the grade of spirit tool, the greater the power, but was also harder to grasp.
 They would not only consume more spiritual power, but also require much more advanced skills.

-After understanding this, Lin Xuan decided to start practicing with the golden rope.
-For beginners, it was best to start practicing with a low grade spirit tool, but Lin Xuan did not have one, so he could only start with the second best, and start practicing with the mid grade golden rope.
+After understanding this, Lin Xuan decided to start practising with the golden rope.
+For beginners, it was best to start practising with a low grade spirit tool, but Lin Xuan did not have one, so he could only start with the second best, and start practising with the mid grade golden rope.

 To use spirit tools, one had to first learn telekinesis.
 This is a basic spell in the world of cultivation, and even before acquiring the ocean of blue stars, Lin Xuan had already worked really hard to learn and practice this skill.
 But his cultivation back then was too low, and it was extremely difficult to learn.